 It would not be long before Greenbrier would locate property and establish its permanent home.

 Eight individuals have served in the office of Pastor.
 The Reverend Paul Carter would serve Greenbrier until 1968.
 He would be followed by Dr. James L. Blevins who served from 1968 to 1969.
 Dr. Bobby D. Box would serve from 1970 to 1973, followed by Dr. Ray F. Cleek from 1974 to 1979.
 The Reverend J. Finney Williams would serve from 1980 to 1997, succeeded by Dr. Robert J. Tennant III, who would serve until 2006.
 Dr. Bill McMahon first came to Greenbrier as an interim pastor in 2007, would later be called to the office and serve until January 2009.
 The Reverend Pamela I. Chisholm was installed in the office of pastor in September 2009 and would later serve until 2019.
 Reverend Artemia Bates Mendoza was the associate pastor of Reverend Pamela I. Chisholm, and in March of 2019, she was called as Senior Pastor of GBC after serving as an understudy of her good friend and mentor, Rev. Pamela I. Chisholm.
+Currently, Rev. Chino Kearney has come to serve as our interim pastor.

 Today, Greenbrier continues to EVOLVE.